My Only Love

 My Only Love is a Philippine television drama romance series broadcast by GMA Network.
 Based on a 1982 Philippine film of the same title, the series is the fifth instalment of Sine Novela.
 Directed by Louie Ignacio, it stars Mark Herras, Rhian Ramos and Bianca King.
-It premiered on November 12, 2007 on the network's Dramarama sa Hapon line up replacing Kung Mahawi Man ang Ulap.
+It premiered on November 12, 2007 on the network's Dramarama sa Hapon line up.
 The series concluded on February 29, 2008 with a total of 79 episodes.
-It was replaced by Kaputol ng Isang Awit in its timeslot.